 Parmesan Cheese and Fresh Herbs on Tomatoes

 About this time of year, every year, you hear me start talking about Jersey tomatoes.
 In their short season during the summer, I don't think you can find a tastier Beefsteak tomato and we enjoy them as often as possible.

 It's still a little early for Jersey Beefsteak tomatoes.
-I think they peak in August but we've been getting some pretty good ones from the Pennsylvania farmer's co op my wife Meg belongs to where she works.
-In fact, we have been getting a lot of them so I've been looking for new ways to prepare them.
+I think they peak in August, but we've been getting some pretty good ones from the Pennsylvania farmer's co-op my wife Meg belongs to, where she works.
+In fact, we have been getting a lot of them, so I've been looking for new ways to prepare them.

-And in my Aug/Sept edition of Fine Cooking, there is an article by Melissa Pellegrino called Tomatoes in 10 where she comes up with a bunch of great recipes you can make in 10 minutes with farm fresh tomatoes.
-I hope to try them all but started with the first one Gratinéed Tomatoes with Cheese and Fresh Herbs.
+In my Aug/Sept edition of Fine Cooking, there is an article by Melissa Pellegrino called Tomatoes in 10, where she comes up with many great recipes you can make in 10 minutes with farm-fresh tomatoes.
+I hope to try them all, but I started with the first one, Gratinéed Tomatoes with Cheese and Fresh Herbs.

 Gratinéed is the adjective for gratin and means "with a browned crust of bread crumbs and grated cheese."
 You may have heard of Gratin Potatoes.

-When I read this recipe by Melissa, I immediately went back to my early teens when my dad had us working around the house on Saturdays mornings during the summer.
-Before we could go off and play with our friends, we were required to do chores like cut the grass, pull weeds, clean up the yard.
+When I read this recipe by Melissa, I immediately returned to my early teens when my dad had us working around the house on Saturday mornings during the summer.
+Before we could go off and play with our friends, we were required to do chores like cutting the grass, pulling weeds, and cleaning up the yard.